openssl/openssl/doc/designs/quic-design/quic-api.md

 Applications can call `SSL_EVENT_CTX_get_next_event()` to get the next event from the event queue.
-Examples of events might be "new connection", "new stream", "stream readable", "stream close", etc. Optionally events can be filtered for only a given `SSL` object.
+Examples of events might be "new connection", "new stream", "stream readable", "stream close", etc. Time based events can also be delivered.
+Optionally events can be filtered for only a given `SSL` object.
 If the event queue is empty then a new packet will be read from the underlying `BIO`s (if possible) and any resulting events are added to the event queue.

 Also associated with the `SSL_EVENT_CTX` is a new connection queue and a new stream queue.
 In the case that a "new connection" event is received then the